-The Trustees acknowledge that investment returns achieved outside the expected deviation (positive or negative) may be an indication that an investment manager is taking a higher level of risk than indicated.
-The Trustees meet regularly with AIL to discuss performance and risk relative to the investment objectives.
+The Trustees acknowledge that investment returns achieved outside the expected deviation (positive or negative) maybe an indication that an investment manager is taking a higher level of risk than indicated.
+For due diligence purposes the Trustees meet regularly with their investment manager.